History of WCIR, Beckley, West Virginia

 In 1973 WCIR-FM began broadcasting in stereo.

-In January 1981 the studios were moved to 305 Reservoir Road, the same building from which WCFC had operated from 1946 to 1950.
+In January 1981 the studios were moved to 305 Reservoir Road.
+The building was the same building from which WCFC had operated from 1946 to 1950.

 In 1985 the FM transmitter site was changed from Crab Orchard to Paint Mountain, near Kingston on the Raleigh-Fayette county line.
 This move increased the coverage area of the station.